casbie/pymetrics_parser/README.md

 Automatically generate pymetrics test report

 # Usage
 Please login with pymetrics account and download the report (html) manually.
+For the 3 categories (coginitive, social, emotional) in the report, please download separately.
 (Note: When saving the html file from the browser, please set the format as "Webpage, Complete")
 ```
 usage: parser.py [-h] [-f file_name] [-t threshold] [-v show_title]